Surveyors measure, analyse and report land-related information for the planning and regulation of land, sea and the environment.

 - measure the size and shape of an area of land using specialised tools and technology

-- work out the position of boundaries of public or private land
+- determine the position of boundaries of public or private land

-- create property titles through plans of subdivision
+- create property titles through plans for subdivision

 - compile and evaluate data gathered from field studies

-- interpret codes and laws to provide professional advice on legal matters relating to boundaries and titles
+- interpret codes and laws to provide professional advice about legal matters relating to boundaries and titles

 - work with architects, engineers and developers to plan and monitor construction projects